DETAILED ACTION

 Regarding claim 12, Mizuno further teaches selecting, using a multiplexer, a data pathway based at least in part on the desired protocol (the selector 151 is construed as a multiplexer since it selects one I/O from two different parts as disclosed in para 0040).

-Regarding claim 13, Mizuno further teaches reading an indictor signal from a memory; and wherein the determining is based at least in part on the indicator signal (see para 0028, the communicate mode selection information may be set automatically from a control program running in the storage control unit or set in response to a command issued from an external management console to the control program).
+Regarding claim 13, Mizuno further teaches reading a stored indicator signal; and wherein the determining is based at least in part on the indicator signal (see para 0028, the communicate mode selection information may be set automatically from a control program running in the storage control unit or set in response to a command issued from an external management console to the control program).

 Regarding claim 14, Mizuno teaches an integrated circuit comprising a Universal Data Bus Serializer (see figure 1 and figure 2, interface module 1-1 comprising the interface processing unit 10, also see para 0032, The interface processing unit 10 is comprised of a serializer/deserializer (SERDES) 13), wherein the Universal Data Bus Serializer comprises:

-an input configured to receive input data from a processor (input of the I/O port P-1, see para 0042, transmission data received from the storage control unit 20);
+an input configured to receive input data (input of the I/O port P-1, see para 0042, transmission data received from the storage control unit 20) and wherein the Universal Bus Serializer is configured to:

-Therefore, it would have been obvious to modify the protocol conversion system of Mizuno and incorporate the system into a data bus of a vehicle.
+Therefore, it would have been obvious to modify the protocol conversion system of Mizuno and incorporate the vehicle data bus system with CAN and LIN protocols.

-The motivation for doing so is to improve the compatibility of the vehicle communication system.
+The motivation for doing so is to improve the compatibility of the vehicle communication system using multiple different protocols such as the CAN and LIN protocols as taught by Jeon (see para 0013).

-Regarding claim 15, Mizuno further teaches the integrated circuit further comprises an indicator signal input; and wherein the selection unit is configured to choose the given protocol based at least in part on an indicator signal received via the indicator signal input (see figure 2 and para 0043, the switch control signal S20 from the storage control unit 20).
+Regarding claim 15, Mizuno further teaches the integrated circuit further comprises an indicator signal input; and wherein the Universal Bus Serializer is configured to choose the given protocol based at least in part on an indicator signal received via the indicator signal input (see figure 2 and para 0043, the switch control signal S20 from the storage control unit 20).

-Regarding claim 18, Mizuno further teaches the selection unit comprises a multiplexer (the selector 151 is construed as a multiplexer since it selects one I/O from two different parts as disclosed in para 0040).
+Regarding claim 18, Mizuno further teaches the Universal Bus Serializer comprises a multiplexer (the selector 151 is construed as a multiplexer since it selects one I/O from two different parts as disclosed in para 0040).

-Regarding claim 20, Mizuno further teaches the memory is configured to store an instruction for the selection unit to select the given protocol (see para 0028, the communicate mode selection information may be set automatically from a control program running in the storage control unit or set in response to a command issued from an external management console to the control program).
+Regarding claim 20, Mizuno further teaches the Universal Bus Serializer is configured to store an instruction for selecting the given protocol (see para 0028, the communicate mode selection information may be set automatically from a control program running in the storage control unit or set in response to a command issued from an external management console to the control program).

 Conclusion